-A dramatically NEW understanding of human history, challenging our most fundamental assumptions about social evolution--from the development of agriculture AND cities TO the origins of the state, democracy, AND inequality--and revealing NEW possibilities FOR human emancipation.
+INSTANT NEW YORK TIMES BESTSELLERA dramatically new understanding of human history, challenging our most fundamental assumptions about social evolution--from the development of agriculture and cities to the origins of the state, democracy, and inequality--and revealing new possibilities for human emancipation.